MakerThornhill/Syma_X5C_servo/README.md

 #### Other uses

-The sketch can be adapted to control other components, such as LEDs, buzzers or altitude boards using the camera channel.
+The sketch can be adapted to control other components, such as LEDs, buzzers, altitude boards, or camera switchers using the camera channel.
 See the [Syma Arduino github](https://github.com/EThornill/Syma_Arduino) for a sketch to detect the signal from the Syma.

 Since the same stock camera is used throughout the X5 series, this technique can also apply to other models.
 X8 models might also apply, despite a different camera port and an output of +5v.